HimanshuArora1234/SpringBootSample/README.md

 # SpringBootSample
-Spring boot sample project with on RestFul controller &amp; one controller to return HTML template.
+Spring boot sample project with one RestFul controller &amp; one controller to return HTML template.

 #To run
   1. mvn clean install